-The average cost of insurance for a Dodge Challenger is $2,775 for a six-month policy.
-However, the price you'll pay for this American muscle car varies greatly by insurance company.
-Progressive is the cheapest insurer for Dodge Challengers.
-It charges only $1,135 every six months.
+The average cost of insurance for a Dodge Challenger is $3,238 per year.
+However, the price you'll pay to cover this American muscle car varies widely by insurance company.
+State Farm is the cheapest insurer for Dodge Challengers, charging $1,853 per year.

 Who has the cheapest insurance for a Dodge Challenger?

 We always recommend that drivers collect several quotes when buying a new car insurance policy.
-We found a difference of $5,959 between the worst and best prices for Dodge Challenger insurance.
+We found a difference of $2,906 per year between the cheapest and most expensive prices for Dodge Challenger insurance.
 Checking with multiple insurers is the most effective way to get the lowest rates.

-We collected sample quotes for younger drivers aged 17-24 and found that teen drivers can expect to pay a lot more for Challenger sports car insurance coverage than older people.
-Seventeen-year-olds pay the most by far — $7,227 for six months of coverage, or 2.6 times more than a typical 30-year-old would.
+We collected sample quotes for younger drivers between the ages of 17 and 24.
+Teen drivers can expect to pay a lot more for Challenger sports car insurance coverage than older drivers.
+Seventeen-year-olds pay the most by far — $13,109 per year for coverage, or about four times more than a typical 30-year-old would.

 One way for younger drivers to save on insurance is to share a plan with an older family member.
-Whether it's a parent or someone else who you live with, sharing a policy will result in much cheaper prices for coverage.
+Whether it's a parent or someone else you live with, sharing a policy typically results in much cheaper prices for coverage.

 More powerful Challenger models cost more to insure

-The Dodge Challenger is available in several trim levels, and unsurprisingly, the more expensive models generally cost more to insure.
+The Dodge Challenger is available in several trim levels, and, unsurprisingly, the more expensive models generally cost more to insure.
 Besides simply having a higher price, premium Challenger models also have additional horsepower and torque, which often lead to higher insurance costs.
-For example, the 2019 Challenger SRT Hellcat has 717 horsepower and a top speed of 199 MPH.
-By comparison, the R/T has 375 horsepower, and the standard SXT has just 305 horsepower.
+For example, the 2022 Challenger SRT Hellcat has 717 horsepower and a top speed of 203 MPH.
+By comparison, the R/T has 372 horsepower, and the standard SXT has 303 horsepower.

 Dodge's nomenclature for different models of Challengers has changed over time.
-Prior to 2015, the high-performance model SRT was known as the SRT8; after 2015, the model was renamed to the SRT Hellcat.
-Additionally, the SXT base model was called the SE in the US prior to 2012.
+Prior to 2015, the high-performance model SRT was known as the SRT8.
+After 2015, the model was renamed the SRT Hellcat.
+Additionally, the SXT base model was called the SE in the U.S. prior to 2012.

-In 2018, Dodge released an ultra-powerful, one-year-only special edition of the Challenger called the Dodge Demon.
-The car's starting cost was $83,295 — nearly triple that of the base Challenger model.
-And car insurance for the Dodge Demon is $3,983 for a six-month quote, which is 64% more expensive than a Challenger SXT.
-But Demon owners looking for the best deal on coverage for their car should start with State Farm: the company offered us a quote of just $1,555 for six months of coverage.
+In 2018, Dodge released an ultra-powerful, special edition of the Challenger called the Dodge Demon.
+The car's starting price was $83,295 — nearly triple that of the base Challenger model — and they now regularly sell for more than six figures.
+Car insurance for the Dodge Demon is $5,314 per year, which is 64% more expensive than insurance for a Challenger SXT.

-Unfortunately, new Dodge Demons are no longer available for purchase.
-Drivers looking for a Demon will have to turn to the used market, where used Demons are selling for well above the MSRP.
+New Dodge Demons are no longer available for purchase.
+Drivers looking for a Demon will have to turn to the used market, where Demons typically sell for well above the MSRP.

 It's not always cheaper to insure used cars.
 While the cost to repair an older car may go down as parts get cheaper, newer cars often come with more advanced safety features that can lower rates significantly.
-It's worth noting, though, that the 2014, 2016, 2018 and 2019 Dodge Challengers all received 5-star overall safety ratings from the National Highway Traffic Safety Administration (NHTSA) for their base models, the highest scores available.
+It's worth noting, though, that every Dodge Challenger analyzed received a five-star overall safety rating from the National Highway Traffic Safety Administration (NHTSA), the highest score available.

-Our main sample driver was a 30-year-old man living in the San Antonio, Texas area.
-For the purposes of age comparison, we also collected quotes for male drivers aged 17, 19, 21 and 24.
+Our main sample driver was a 30-year-old man.
+For the purposes of age comparison, we also collected quotes for male drivers ages 17, 19, 21 and 24.
 All drivers received their driver's license at age 16 and have no accidents or driving infractions.